jorgemfm/grav-plugin-login-oauth2/README.md

 |enabled|Enable or disable this specific provider.
 This stops its showing as an valid login option| [default: `true`] \| `false` |
 |client_id|The **Client ID** Provided by Google when you register an application for OAuth2 authentication | `<string>` |
 |client_secret|The **Client Secret** Provided by Google when you register an application for OAuth2 authentication | `<string>` |
+|hosted_domain| Used to restrict access to users on your G Suite/Google Apps for Business accounts.
+Leave empty for no domain restrictions
 |scope|An array of strings that define the OAuth2 scope.
 These can enable retrieving more data, but often require more permissions | e.g. `['email', 'profile']` |
 |avatar_size|The size in pixels of the avatar URL to store | e.g. `200` |